• Art magazine

 Tip 04 - forget the end result

 Sometimes it can be helpful to overcome inertia by first looking for the worst solution.
-The goal is to at least start.
+The goal is to at least get started.

 The beginning of a project can be challenging.
-Perhaps the pressure on them will be released from the start to create something extraordinary.
-In order to overcome this creative blockade, you shouldn't worry about possible failures - nor whether the result will be usable at all.
+Perhaps the pressure to create something extraordinary has been weighing on you from the start.
+To overcome this creative block, you shouldn't worry about possible failures or whether the result will be usable.

-Just start and gradually continue your work without pressure.
+Just start and continue your work successively without pressure.

 Some artists keep underlining how inspiring a completely white wall can be.
 This is exactly what it is important to build up.
 Because: A completely white area in which nothing can distract from the essentials can have a positive effect on your own creativity.